azorin-studio/get-reply/README.md

 Services:

-- 1. Vercel for the app
+- 1. Vercel for the app.
-- 2. Supabase for auth and data
+- 2. Supabase for auth and data.
-- 3. Cloudflare for email processing
+- 3. Cloudflare for email processing.